riffcc/lis/theory/README.md

 │   ├── main.rs
 ├── Cargo.toml
 ├── Cargo.lock

-## Architecture
-* S3-compliant API
-    * Lis is designed to be able to transparently store S3 objects.
-* FUSE-compatible userspace filesystem
-* Potential for a kernel driver later
-* Eventually consistent, except where strict consistency is required
-* Mostly stateless, no node needs to hold the only or even majority copy of any data
-* Automatically detects disks and type of disk (HDD, SSD, etc)
-* Automatically balances data across disks of different types
-* Tiering based on access frequency and other properties
-* Files are stored in a MerkleDAG that looks like this:

 # Structure of the MerkleDAG
 Files and folders are stored in a MerkleDAG that looks like this: